Alice Liddell: Death

-After her death in 1934, her body was cremated at Golders Green Crematorium, with her ashes being buried in the graveyard of the church of St Michael and All Angels in Lyndhurst, Hampshire.
-A memorial plaque, naming her "Mrs. Reginald Hargreaves" can be seen in the picture in the monograph.
-Alice's mirror can be found on display at the New Forest Heritage Centre, Lyndhurst, a free museum sharing the history of the New Forest.
+After she died in 1934, her body was cremated at Golders Green Crematorium, with her ashes being buried in the graveyard of the church of St Michael and All Angels in Lyndhurst, Hampshire.
+Alice's mirror can be found on display at the New Forest Heritage Centre, Lyndhurst, a free museum sharing the history of the New Forest National Park.

 Origin of Alice in Wonderland

 On 4 July 1862, in a rowing boat travelling on the Isis from Folly Bridge, Oxford, to Godstow for a picnic outing, 10-year-old Alice asked Charles Dodgson (who wrote under the pen name Lewis Carroll) to entertain her and her sisters, Edith (aged 8) and Lorina (13), with a story.
-As the Reverend Robinson Duckworth rowed the boat, Dodgson regaled the girls with fantastic stories of a girl, named Alice, and her adventures after she fell into a rabbit-hole.
-The story was not unlike those Dodgson had spun for the sisters before, but this time Liddell asked Mr. Dodgson to write it down for her.
+As the Reverend Robinson Duckworth rowed the boat, Dodgson regaled the girls with fantastic stories of a girl named Alice and her adventures after she fell into a rabbit-hole.
+The story was not unlike those Dodgson had spun for the sisters before, but this time Liddell asked Dodgson to write it down for her.
 He promised to do so but did not get around to the task for some months.
 He eventually presented her with the manuscript of Alice's Adventures Under Ground in November 1864.

 In the meantime, Dodgson had decided to rewrite the story as a possible commercial venture.
-Probably with a view to canvassing his opinion, Dodgson sent the manuscript of Under Ground to a friend, the author George MacDonald, in the spring of 1863.
+Probably with a view to canvassing his opinion, Dodgson sent the manuscript of Under Ground to a friend, the author George MacDonald, in early 1863.
 The MacDonald children read the story and loved it, and this response probably persuaded Dodgson to seek a publisher.
 Alice's Adventures in Wonderland, with illustrations by John Tenniel, was published in 1865, under the name Lewis Carroll.
 A second book about the character Alice, Through the Looking-Glass and What Alice Found There, followed in 1871.
 In 1886, a facsimile of Alice's Adventures Under Ground, the original manuscript that Dodgson had given Liddell, was published.

 Relationship with Lewis Carroll

 The relationship between Liddell and Dodgson has been the source of much controversy.
-Dodgson met the Liddell family in 1855; he first befriended Harry, the older brother, and later took both Harry and Ina on several boating trips and picnics to the scenic areas around Oxford.
+Dodgson met the Liddell family in 1855; he first befriended Harry, the older brother, and later took Harry and Ina on several boating trips and picnics to the scenic areas around Oxford.
 Later, when Harry went to school, Alice and her younger sister Edith joined the party.
 Dodgson entertained the children by telling them fantastic stories to while away the time.
 He also used them as subjects for his hobby, photography.
-It has often been stated that Alice was clearly his favourite subject in these years, but there is very little evidence to suggest that this is so; Dodgson's diaries from 18 April 1858 to 8 May 1862 are missing.
+It has often been stated that Alice was his favourite subject in these years, but there is very little evidence to suggest this; Dodgson's diaries from 18 April 1858 to 8 May 1862 are missing.